hyssostech/sketch-thru-plan-sdk-net/samples/README.md

 * Alternative symbol interpretations are loaded into a datagrid, supporting user selection
 * Simple rendering showing the icon of the last recognized symbol on the map

+## App workflow

+The samples operate based on the following simple workflow:

+- If installed on localhost, STP is started, according to the product's User Guide instructions
+- The app connects to STP when the toolbar `Connect` button is selected, potentially changing the Engine endpoint to match the install location, or to point to a cloud instance
+- Once connected, sketches on the map image are sent to STP, which in turn triggers audio collection and speech transcription
+- STP analyzes sketches and speech and raises events with multiple alternate interpretations of what these represent as military symbols.
+Additional events can be used to provide user feedback, such as the audio collection state (on/off)
+- The app displays the most likely interpretation on the map, and may show the alternates
+- Individual samples add specific additional capabilities that illustrate STP aspects

 ## Brief code walkthrough